Conserved Quantities in Expanding G\"odel Cosmology: Expanding G o del (EG) spacetime

 where $a (t)$ is the time only dependent scale factor, analogous to that found in standrd FRW cosmology, while $\sfx$ is the scale factor dependent upon both the $x$ spatial and time co-ordinates similar to the scale factors found in LTB cosmology \cite{Leithes2014}.
 Also similarly to LTB the two scale factors are not independent, but in EG the indices $0, 1, 2, 3$ are $t, x, y, z$ respectively.
 The scale factors are related by,

 where $m$ is a constant.
 The universal rotation is in the $z$ direction and its magnitude, $\omega$ is given by,

 where $m$, $\kappa$ and $\sigma$ are simply constants.
 It can be seen that in the limit $\sigma=m=0$ and $\kappa=1$ we recover the FRW metric.
-For a more detailed description of the origin and form of these constants see ~\cite{REFEG}.
-The off-diagonal components of the background metric will clearly lead to more complicated equations in the following sections than those employed in FRW and to some degree even LTB and Lema{\^\i}tre spacetimes.
+For a more detailed description of the origin and form of these constants see ~\cite{REFEG}. \\ It should be noted here that from the form of $\omega$ in \eq{omega} and the term $\frac{m}{2a}$ it can easily be seen that with the rapid expansion of the universe and commensurate increase in the scale factor, $a$, the magnitude of the rotation, $\omega$, rapidly decreases to negligible levels in late times as expected.
+Naturally, angular momentum is conserved. \\ The off-diagonal components of the background metric will clearly lead to more complicated equations in the following sections than those employed in FRW and to some degree even LTB and Lema{\^\i}tre spacetimes.

 The background 4-velocity is given from its definition, \eq{4vel}, as

 as we assume we are co-moving with respect to the background and therefore, $dx=dy=dz=0$, and hence $d{\tau}^2 = dt^2$ in the local rest frame.